beyersar/SDGTK/_pages/guidance.md

 ## Creating a copy of this website

-Other countries or localities wishing to implement a version of this platform are welcome to do so for free.
+Other countries, cities and municipalities wishing to implement a version of this platform are welcome to do so for free.

 The platform documentation includes [technical information and instructions for developers](https://open-sdg.readthedocs.io/en/latest/quick-start/).